Frequently Asked Questions About Gallbladder Cancer

 A: There are many ways to get a second opinion:

-Ask your primary doctor.
-Your doctor may be able to recommend a specialist.
+Ask your primary healthcare provider.
+Your healthcare provider may be able to recommend a specialist.
 This may be a surgeon, medical oncologist, or radiation oncologist.
-Sometimes these doctors work together at cancer centers or programs.
+Sometimes these healthcare providers work together at cancer centers or programs.

 Call the National Cancer Institute's Cancer Information Service.
 The number is 800-4-CANCER (800-422-6237).
 This service provides information about treatment facilities, including cancer centers and other programs supported by the National Cancer Institute.

 Seek other options.
-Check with a local medical society, hospital, medical school, or cancer advocacy group to get the names of doctors who can give you a second opinion.
+Check with a local medical society, hospital, medical school, or cancer advocacy group to get the names of healthcare providers who can give you a second opinion.
 Or ask other people who have had your type of cancer.

 Q: What is a cholecystectomy?

-A: A cholecystectomy is an operation in which the gallbladder is taken out.
-A more extensive surgery also takes out part of the liver around the gallbladder, nearby lymph nodes, and sometimes other nearby tissues or organs.
+A: A simple cholecystectomy is an operation in which the gallbladder is taken out.
+A more extensive surgery called a radical cholecystectomy takes the gallbladder.
+It also takes out part of the liver nearby lymph nodes, and sometimes other nearby tissues or organs.
 The lymph nodes act as filters that help trap and remove cancer cells and other unwanted substances from the body.